pl1nk3r/pl1nk3r/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... python, c#
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... message me
+- 📫 How to reach me ... message @koteern on telegram
 - 😄 Pronouns: ... plinker
 - ⚡ Fun fact: ... fun fact